tokio-rs/tracing/tracing-appender/README.md

 ## Overview

-[`tracing`][tracing] is a framework for structured, event-based diagnostic information. `tracing-appender` allows events and spans to be recorded in a non-blocking manner through a dedicated logging thread.
+[`tracing`][tracing] is a framework for instrumenting Rust programs to collect structured, event-based diagnostic information. `tracing-appender` allows events and spans to be recorded in a non-blocking manner through a dedicated logging thread.
 It also provides a [`RollingFileAppender`][file_appender] that can be used with _or_ without the non-blocking writer.

 ## Usage